timbertson/gedit-plugins/readme.markdown

 # gedit plugins

-To use these plugins, put all the files into `~/.gnome2/gedit/plugins` (you should create it if it doesn't already exist)
+To use a plugin, put each of its files into `~/.gnome2/gedit/plugins` - you should create this folder if it doesn't already exist.

 ## trailsave